nandomp/nandomp.github.io/_pages/about.md

 Recent Highlights
 ======

-* Subscribe to our [AI Evaluation Digest](https://aievaluation.substack.com/) for the latest updates and important information!
+* Subscribe to our [AI Evaluation Digest](https://aievaluation.substack.com/) for the latest updates!

 * Area Chair for [ECAI 2024](https://www.ecai2024.eu/),  join us in Santiago de Compostela!